 Why April Was The Test

 April mattered because it was the first month after China's export rebate change took effect.
 The old rebate regime helped manufacturers recover part of the VAT burden on exported PV goods.
-Removing that cushion effectively raises the cost of exporting from China, even before overseas tariffs are applied.
+Removing that cushion effectively raises the cost of exporting from China for affected products, even before overseas tariffs are applied.

 In a normal industry, that should reduce exports at the margin.
 Marginal buyers wait.
 Marginal sellers lose pricing room.
 Marginal projects are delayed.

-Solar did not behave normally.
+Solar did not behave normally, at least according to the Reuters headline signal.
 April shipments still rose sharply from a year earlier.
-That tells us two things.
+That tells us two things, with the caveat that the publicly visible Reuters page does not expose the full product-level dataset.

 First, global demand for cheap solar remains deep.
 Energy-importing countries still want panels, especially when fossil-fuel prices and supply security are uncertain.